 Alexandra and Angus were adamant.
 No peerage.
 "I don't see why I should get a peerage just because I've married a Princess," the Hon.
 Angus Ogilvy was quoted in a profile of Royal Consorts by Anthony Holden in the Sunday Express (August 7, 1983.)

 One can only assume how Alexandra's mother, Princess Marina reacted to the decision to decline a peerage.
-She had "contemplated" Angus' position.
+She had "contemplated" Angus' position after his marriage to her daughter.
 Would he receive a dukedom like her cousin Prince Philip or an earldom that had been bestowed on Princess Margaret's husband?
 If declining a peerage was bad enough, imagine Marina's reaction to Alexandra's decision to be styled as HRH Princess Alexandra, the Hon.
 Mrs. Ogilvy.
 Alexandra was the first to use Mrs as a part of her title.
 Princess Anne was known as HRH The Princess Anne, Mrs Mark Phillips until she was created the Princess Royal.